luisguve/luisguve.github.io/content/english/blogs/how-to-enable-and-manage-user-reviews-in-your-strapi-application.md

 - Installation
 - Configuration
 - Display user reviews on the frontend
-    - Installation of Strapi Ratings Client
-    - Usage of Strapi Ratings Client
 - Plugin settings
 - Manage user reviews
 - Full source code of the frontend